ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 Thus, indefinite libraries can be thought of parametrized modules, but rather than explicitly specifying each parameter, it is implicitly specified with module namespaces.
-This process of determining the explicit instantiations is called **mix-in linking**.
+This process of determining the explicit instantiations is called **mixin linking**.

 An indefinite library can be instantiated to various degrees.
 Compilation does not occur unless *all* required signatures are implemented,